torch-core/tep-vault-standard/tep-vault.md

 ##### Implementation Guidance

-The specific storage structure for managing underlying assets, jetton wallets, and other vault operations is left to the implementation.
+The specific storage structure for managing underlying assets, Jetton wallets, and other vault operations is left to the implementation.
 Developers are encouraged to reference the [reference implementation](./contracts/storage.tolk) for guidance on storage design patterns.

 #### Internal Messages